 How do I carry out my own repairs

-With some of the issues you may come across with your clock, it may be possible to carry out basic repairs at home, without any specialist tools.
+For some of the issues you may come across with your clock, it may be possible to carry out basic repairs at home without any specialist tools.
 In this section you will find disassembly guides for the three main construction methods used in our wall and mantel clocks.

 We don't currently provide any guides to disassemble alarm clocks.
 Due to the nature of their manufacture and size, they can prove tricky to repair and should be disassembled at your own risk.